Mihndim2020/React-capstone-project---Metrics-webapp/README.md

 - Clone the repository: `git clone git@github.com:Mihndim2020/React-capstone-project---Metrics-webapp.git`
 - Cd into
 - Run npm install to install dependencies
+- Run npm start to run the app on the browser

 ### Prerequisites
 - Node v14.9.0 or above